 After several years of frustration and finally hitting a wall, Molly began the search for a weight loss surgery specialist.
-She was lucky to find a physician near her home that recommended she begin the 6 month process of determining whether weight loss surgery was the right choice.
+She was lucky to find a physician near her home who recommended she begin the 6 month process of determining whether weight loss surgery was the right choice.
 Molly spent time meeting with nutritionists, phsycologists and pre-surgery support group sessions in order to determine that surgery was a good choice for her.
 She was able to learn much about the changes to her body and life style this surgery would entail during this process.
 Weight loss surgery is not for everyone, according to Molly, but after successfully completing her 6 month program she was ready for her gastric bypass surgery in April of 2007.

 Post surgery Molly immediately began to see changes, both physically and emotionally.

 Choosing healthy foods and exercising each day combined with her stomach altering surgery began to yield the results she had been looking for.
 The continuous encouragement Molly received from both her family and support group has helped to keep her on track.
-Molly's ongoing support group meetings are a place where she can go and connect with others who have been through similar weight loss surgerys.
+Molly's ongoing support group meetings are a place where she can go and connect with others who have been through similar weight loss surgeries.
 They're able to share stories, swap clothes that no longer fit, share different tasty recipes and supplement choices.
-Molly's advice to those who are thinking about having, or have had weight loss surgery, is to become active in a support group!
-There are many wonderful support groups that can be found locally as well as on line.
+Molly's advice to those who are thinking about having or have had weight loss surgery, is to become active in a support group!
+There are many wonderful support groups that can be found locally as well as online.
 If you don't find the right support group, Molly suggests starting one yourself.

-When I asked Molly what her greatest achievement has been since deciding to have gastric bypass surgery she said the following,
+When I asked Molly what her greatest achievement has been since deciding to have gastric bypass surgery, she said the following,

 "My father was ill with cancer and I was in good health.
 I was not overweight and found myself physically and emotionally able to be there for my father.
 I was agile, able to run errands, was present, energized and fit during that time."

 What an incredible accomplishment!
 Molly is without a doubt an inspiration to many.
-Her brave determination to save her own life by undergoing such a life changing surgery shows love not only for herself, but also her family and friends.
+Her brave determination to save her own life by undergoing such a life changing surgery shows love not only for herself, but also for her family and friends.